Ankouno/SMW-Data/Glitch List.md

 * Berries don't work correctly in vertical levels.
 Yoshi will be unable to eat them most of the time, and when he can, they won't disappear; instead, an empty green bush tile will appear a screen below the berry's actual position, and the berry itself can be eaten an unlimited number of times.
 * When Yoshi eats a berry by running into it, the game will adjust Mario and Yoshi's position slightly during the freeeze to center him on the block.
 If the berry is placed close enough to a slope, this can be used to clip them into the slope.
 * Dismounting Yoshi while he's eating a berry will cause Mario to normal jump off instead of spinjump, despite still giving an X and Y speed as if he spinjumped.
-* If Yoshi ends inside a block without Mario riding him, he will "climb" the blocks upward until he reaches an empty block.
-This can occur as a result of growing Baby Yoshi inside the block, spawning a block on top of Yoshi, or clipping four pixels into the block and dismounting.
-[Video](https://youtu.be/5Nwcggojnds)
 * In the Japanese version of SMW, Yoshi is able to eat the jumping dolphins.
 This is not possible in any other release.
 * If a Baby Yoshi and adult Yoshi are spawned in the same level, Yoshi's head graphics will glitch and the game will have some strange effects.
 One effect in particular is that berries will not actually be eaten when Yoshi's head touches them; the game will keep registering him as eating it, but it will never disappear, letting you get an infinite number of berries.
 * If both Baby Yoshi and Yoshi eat the same item, Yoshi can still spit out the item, but it will have glitched properties.
 Strange effects can also occur from two Baby Yoshis eating the same items.
 This can additionally be used to create a null sprite.